shwetasuran/matlab-crash-course-2021/README.md

 ***Valid function*** and ***variable names*** **must start with a letter, and can contain letters, digits, or underscores**.

+:exclamation: Function definitions in a script must appear at the end of the file.
+In case you see the above error, simply *move the function definition to the very end of the script*.

 ## Reading-Writing Files

 To load data from file, use the `importdata` function.